mriscoc/Special_Configurations/README.md

 }
 ```

-Then, request to the `CreateConfigs.py` to build a configuration with `Generate(['422','BLTouch','Volcano'])`; the last "Volcano" will overwrite the necessary values in the configuration file.
+Then, request to the `CreateConfigs.py` to build a configuration with `CreateConfigs.Generate('', ['422','BLTouch','Volcano'])`; the last "Volcano" will overwrite the necessary values in the configuration file.

 The `CreateConfigs.py` script supports five basic operations over the configuration files: